max-b/mesh-playbooks/README.md

 will run all of the playbooks for the hosts listed in the hosts file

 If you'd like to only run certain playbooks, you can use filter rules like:
-`ansible-playbook -i hosts cloud-servers.yml  --limit cloud-servers -vvvv`
+`ansible-playbook -i hosts owncloud-servers.yml -vvvv`